How RSA Public-Key Encryption Keeps Digital Messages Secret

 - 2.Pretty Good Privacy (PGP) for email encryption

-- 3.Digital signatures for software and documents
+- 3.Digital signatures for software updates and documents

 - 4.Virtual Private Networks (VPNs)